 The Casio PX-780 is an exciting digital piano suitable for any kind of player.
 The piano features a good design and doesn’t take up much storage space, whether around the house or in the studio.

 The PX-780 is also suitable for a pianist who wants top-notch practicing equipment due to its exceptional features which are quite convenient.
 For a player that is on a budget the price of the Casio PX-780 is still quite affordable.

 The PX-780 may be compared to the AP-420 Celviano, which was created to compete with high-quality models such as the Yamaha Clavinovas.

-For the PX-780 to be compared with some of the best piano lines in the market and still stand a chance, shows how much of a great piano it is.
+To compare the with some of the digital pianos in its class in the market and still stand a chance, shows how much of a great piano it is.

 Therefore, we can see that the PX-780 is built with class and has a lot of capabilities to offer.
 It features over 250 music tones to choose from, a better sound source (AiR) and a graded Tri-sensor hammer reaction keyboard.
 However, weight is not essentially convenient.